 We do not see this in negative terms but, rather, celebrate INUK’s achievements in this area over its first decade, which include:

 1. Acting as a focal point that has resurrected an interest and concern for alleged victims of wrongful convictions.
-This interest/concern was lost with the setting up of the CCRC when JUSTICE ceased working on alleged miscarriages of justice on the mistaken belief that the CCRC was the panacea to the problem of wrongful convictions.
+This interest/concern was lost with the setting up of the CCRC when JUSTICE and Liberty ceased working on alleged miscarriages of justice on the mistaken belief that the CCRC was the panacea to the problem of wrongful convictions.